CHN-beta/ovito/doc/manual/reference/pipelines/modifiers/construct_surface_mesh.rst

 Identify volumetric regions |ovito-pro|
   This option lets the modifier identify the individual spatial regions enclosed by the surface manifold (both empty and filled regions).
-Each region's volume and surface area are computed and output as a property list attached to the :ref:`surface mesh <scene_objects.surface_mesh>`.
+Each region's volume and surface area are computed and stored in the output :ref:`surface mesh <scene_objects.surface_mesh>`.
-  See the next section for details.
+  See next section for details.

 .. _particles.modifiers.construct_surface_mesh.regions: